ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/connect-database.md

 ## Connect to the database

-The first thing you need, is to create a new [`MongoDriver`](../../api/reactivemongo/api/MongoDriver) instance.
+The first thing you need, is to create a new [`AsyncDriver`](../../api/reactivemongo/api/AsyncDriver) instance.

 {% highlight scala %}
-val driver1 = new reactivemongo.api.MongoDriver
+val driver1 = new reactivemongo.api.AsyncDriver
 {% endhighlight %}

-Then you can [connect](../../api/reactivemongo/api/MongoDriver#connection(parsedURI:reactivemongo.api.MongoConnection.ParsedURI,strictUri:Boolean):scala.util.Try[reactivemongo.api.MongoConnection]) to a MongoDB server.
+Then you can [connect](../../api/reactivemongo/api/AsyncDriver#connect(parsedURI:reactivemongo.api.MongoConnection.ParsedURI):scala.util.Try[reactivemongo.api.MongoConnection]) to a MongoDB server.

 {% highlight scala %}
+import scala.concurrent.Future
 import reactivemongo.api.MongoConnection

-val connection3: MongoConnection = driver1.connection(List("localhost"))
+val connection3: Future[MongoConnection] = driver1.connect(List("localhost"))
 {% endhighlight %}

-A `MongoDriver` instance manages the shared resources (e.g. the [actor system](http://akka.io) for the asynchronous processing); A connection manages a pool of network channels.
+A `AsyncDriver` instance manages the shared resources (e.g. the [actor system](http://akka.io) for the asynchronous processing); A connection manages a pool of network channels.
-In general, a `MongoDriver` or a [`MongoConnection`](../../api/reactivemongo/api/MongoConnection) should not be instantiated more than once.
+In general, a `AsyncDriver` or a [`MongoConnection`](../../api/reactivemongo/api/MongoConnection) should not be instantiated more than once.

 You can provide a list of one or more servers, the driver will guess if it's a standalone server or a replica set configuration.
 Even with one replica node, the driver will probe for other nodes and add them automatically.